designsystemau/steering-committee/HOW-WE-DO-PRS.md

 ## Response Times

-If you are waiting on a TSC team review (e.g. not a specific person), you can shout out in the slack channel after a couple of days if you haven’t received any feedback.
+If you are waiting on a Steering Committee team review (e.g. not a specific person), you can shout out in the slack channel after a couple of days if you haven’t received any feedback.

 ## Merging PRs